Want to save money on food shopping?

 It can also be a big drain on finances; with tantalising products available for us, there’s more choice and temptation when we shop for food.

 However, with a bit of planning, you can save yourself a packet on groceries.
-Find out how with our six-step guide.
+Find out how with our seven-step guide.

 - Quick tips to save money food shopping

-- Step two: shop early in the morning or late at night
+- Go shopping early in the morning or late at night

 There are simple rules to reduce your food shopping bills.